Activism and politics

 Born in 1896, V K Krishna Menon came to Britain in 1924 to study at the London School of Economics.
 During his long residence in the UK, he devoted his time and energy primarily to two social and political causes: Indian independence and the poverty in the London borough of St Pancras.
 A member of the Labour Party since his student days, he was elected Councillor for St Pancras in 1934.
-He became so popular that he was re-elected with increased majority at each subsequent election, voluntarily resigning in 1947 to become independent India’s first high commissioner in Britain.
+He became so popular that he was re-elected with an increased majority at each subsequent election, voluntarily resigning in 1947 to become independent India’s first High Commissioner to Britain.

 In 1955, he was honoured with the Freedom of the Borough for his services to Camden.
-After his death the Council erected a special plaque outside his house in his memory.
+After his death in 1974, the Council erected a plaque outside his house in his memory.

 Robert Gascoyne-Cecil, third Marquess of Salisbury, Edinburgh (30 November 1888) as cited in 'Lord Salisbury In Edinburgh', The Times (London, 1 Decemeber 1888).